 Ash Wednesday arrives and our Churches are packed.
 It is not even a holy day of obligation, and people show up who are seldom seen on Sundays.
 The ranks of those attending daily Mass swell.
 There are Stations of the Cross, Lenten missions, parish fish fries.
 Forty days worth of spiritual exercises, penance, and focus on our Lord’s suffering.

 This is not the way things went in the Early Church!
 Lent may be 40 days.
 But Easter, from at least the early 4th century, went a full 50 days—from Easter Sunday through Pentecost.
-The first ecumenical council of Nicaea, the one that gave us the Creed we recite every Sunday, issued a liturgical decree that is still observed till this day in some Byzantine Catholic and Orthodox Churches.
-As a sign of rejoicing, the Council prohibited any kneeling in the liturgy until the end of the Pentecost celebration.
+The first ecumenical council of Nicaea, the one that gave us the Creed we recite every Sunday, issued a liturgical decree that is still observed till this day in many Byzantine Catholic and Orthodox Churches.
+As a sign of rejoicing, kneeling in the liturgy was omitted until the end of the Pentecost celebration.

-I don’t advise Latin Rite Catholics abandon kneeling during Eastertide since for the the Western Catholic tradition, it is a sign of adoration, not just penance as in the East.
+I don’t advise Latin Rite Catholics to abandon kneeling during Eastertide, at least in Church.
+For the the Western Catholic tradition, kneeling is now a sign of adoration, not just penance as in the East.
 But we do need to recover the richness of Easter as a season, not just a day.
 And it would be good to remember that the posture of standing in personal or liturgical prayer is actually a sign of sharing even now in the resurrection of Jesus Christ.